masonlower/Context_Switching_Neural_Network/README.md

     - `connectivity.py`: Engel Lab implemntation of connectivity_lstm
 - `LSTM_Analysis.py`/`plotting_functions.py`: plotting functions to aid in analyzing networks.
 LSTM_analysis useful for testing if network is infering context.  plotting functions useful for determining if network is trained on task.

+- `ContextTraining/`: partial clone of base repo.
+Work in progress to allow for context and trial counter to be inputs to network.

 ## Features